sergiotabanelli/proxysql/README.md

 # ProxySQL C19 Patch: Multi-master read/write consistency enforcing in MySQL asynchronous clusters
 >NOTE: This patch requires [MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman//8.0/en/server-system-variables.html#sysvar_session_track_gtids) and at least one [Redis server](https://redis.io/)

->BEWARE: Right now this is still only a working POC, not more!
+>NOTE: This patch is not really meant to be an alternative to ProxySQL.
+We strongly hope to merge to origin repository!
+If and when the ProxySQL team will evaluate these features useful to ProxySQL users community.
+Here is the origin [README.md](./README.orig.md) from ProxySQL

->NOTE: Here is the original [README.md](./README.orig.md) from ProxySQL
+>BEWARE: Right now this is still a working POC, not more!

 The Idea for this patch was born in 2019 when we started thinking a convenient method to extend, to other languages than PHP, the MySQL Consistency enforcement policy implemented in our [mymysqlnd_ms](https://github.com/sergiotabanelli/mysqlnd_ms/) fork, hence, from `Consistency` and `2019`, the name `C19`.
 Furthermore, during Covid 19 lock down and forced quarantine this first POC has been implemented, hence, from `Covid 19`, the name `C19`.
 Below a short rationale and a getting started.